gregorychernyavskiy/CyLife/README.md

 ## How to Run the Project

 ### Prerequisites
-1. Install Java 17 or later.
+1. Install Java 17.
 2. Install Apache Maven.
-3. Set up a MySQL database and configure connection details.
+3. Set up a MySQL database and ensure the connection configuration matches the project requirements.

 ### Steps
 1. Clone the repository: